10 types of roofs you didn’t know about

 Sawtooth roofs are very characteristic of factories and industrial buildings, where they are used for the purpose of allowing natural light to enter.

-We bet you didn’t know there were so many types of roofs.
-But what is most important is the material you choose… A natural slate roof is always a safe bet, enhancing the look of your home with incredible technical and aesthetic properties.
+In this other article we show you the advantages and disadvantages of each of these different types of roofing materials and explain why a natural slate roof is always a safe bet, enhancing the look of your home with incredible technical and aesthetic properties.

 Do you want to know more about roof styles?
 Then don’t miss these top 10 contemporary houses with pitched roofs!